XueYue404/Abbrivation-bibtex/README.md

 # Abbrivation-bibtex
 For Bibtex citations used in LaTex, I write a simple script to convert names of journals and conferences into abbreviations.
-Common abbreviations are found in the IEEE-reference-guide, but you can customize any abbreviation that you want by adding/modifying the excel file!
-ArXiv articals were treated specifically in the code.
+Common abbreviations are found in the IEEE-reference-guide, but you can customize any abbreviation you want by modifying the excel file!
+Also, ArXiv articles were treated specially in the code.

 ## Dependency
 1. pandas